Zeranny/ezedits-wiki-zh/noise/noise-explained.md

 ## Noise Parameters

-Each parameter and many values also has a shorthand, such as "Type" instead of "NoiseType" or "Simplex" instead of "OpenSimplex2".
+Each parameter and many values also has a shorthand, such as "Fractal" instead of "FractalType" or "Simplex" instead of "OpenSimplex2".
 Wherever this is possible, the shorthand will be shown in brackets.\
 <mark style="color:red;">`Red = Parameter`</mark>    <mark style="color:purple;">`Purple = Value`</mark>

 &#x20;